mrzaxaryan/cpp-pic/article.md

 When writing shellcode in C/C++, developers face several fundamental challenges.This section examines each of these problems, outlines the traditional approaches used to address them, explains the limitations of those approaches, and demonstrates how NOSTDLIB-RUNTIME provides a robust solution.

-### Problem 1: String literals in .rdata and other relocation Dependencies
+### Problem 1: .rdata‑Resident Constant and other relocation Dependencies

 C-generated shellcode relies on loader-handled relocations that are not applied in a loaderless execution environment, preventing reliable execution from arbitrary memory.